noamsab/product-documentation/documentation/waap/waap-policies/ip-reputation.md

 Proxy networks are commonly used for web anonymity, but can also be used by hackers, scrapers, and spammers to crawl and hack web applications.

-Use JavaScript validation to verify traffic from known proxy networks.
-This provides enhanced visibility and security against potential risks associated with proxy usage within web applications.
+Block traffic from IP addresses associated with the TOR network.

 ### Traffic from hosting services